ned14/outcome/doc/src/content/history/_index.md

 ## Outcome v2

-During the very lengthy peer review roughly three groups of opinion emerged as to what a value OR error transporting class ought to look like:
+During the very lengthy peer review, roughly three groups of opinion emerged as to what a `value|error` transporting class ought to look like:

 <dl>
 <dt><b>1.
 Lightweight</b></dt>
-<dd>A simple-as-possible <code>T</code> and/or <code>E</code> transport without any implementation complexity.</dd>
+<dd>A simple-as-possible <code>T</code> and/or <code>E</code> transport without any
+implementation complexity.</dd>
 <dt><b>2.
 Medium</b></dt>
 <dd>A variant stored <code>T</code> or <code>E1</code> ... <code>E<i>n</i></code>
 where <code>T</code> is the expected value and <code>E1 ...</code>